Dana-Ferguson/time_machine/README.md

 * DateTimeZone - a mapping between the utc_timeline, and clock and calendar locations
 * ZonedDateTime - a unique point on the utc_timeline and a location on the clock and calendar
 * Culture - formatting and parsing rules specific to a locale

+Time Machine is a port of [Noda Time](https://www.nodatime.org); use it for all your .NET needs.

 ### Example Code: